 The Help function is used to report more detailed information when you type]?time.
 Since the class may harbour more than one command, the functions Help and Run both take the command name as an argument to decide what to do.
-Here there is only one command, so the argument will always be 'Time' so we ignore it and always return some help for that command.
+Here there is only one command and the argument will always be 'Time' so we ignore it and always return something (e.g. help) for that command.

 The Run function is the one executing your code for the command.
 It is always called with 2 arguments: the command name and the rest of the line after it.
-Here we ignore both as all we do is call $\Box TS$.
+Here we ignore both as all we do is call []TS.